Dr Darren Michael Parsons

 Using morphology to understand population structure and life-history variation of New Zealand snapper

 Previous research suggests that life history variation and phenotypic plasticity occur amongst snapper within the Hauraki Gulf.
 We now aim to investigate how snapper population structure and the potential selective forces driving morphological variation vary across New Zealand.
-This project will collect snapper from around New Zealand, and will conduct morphological and diet analysis on these fish.
+This MSc level project will collect snapper from around New Zealand (including from some up coming trawl surveys), and will conduct morphological and diet analysis on these fish.

 Can fish otoliths help to understand fish life history mode and how it interacts with fishing pressure?